CoherentLabs/GameUIComponents/README.md

 your component an npm module - follow the steps below to see how to do it.

 ## Structure of a Component
-All components in the GameUIComponents suite are npm modules.

 All Gameface JavaScript components are custom HTML elements.
 Each component has:
 * a JavaScript source file - the custom element's definition; where all the logic is implemented